verdaux/BookNotes/Phrases/Impressors 21.md

 - [ ] This guy is serious about sleep.
 Let's hit those kpis.
 - [ ] One soap that covers all the realms of the body.
 - [ ] We've got a skin care regime.
 And it is a regime.
 A very oppressive one.
+- [ ] Got her 2 things.
+Words of affirmation and pat on the head.
+Really spoiled my girl.